 (1999), winner of the Diane Decorah Memorial First Book Award from the Native Writers’ Circle of the Americas; and The Zen of La Llorona

 (2005), nominated for a Lambda Literary Award.
 Miranda also received the 2000 Writer of the Year Award for Poetry from the Wordcraft Circle of Native Writers and Storytellers.
+Her mixed-genre collection Bad Indians: A Tribal Memoir (2013) won a Gold Medal from the Independent Publisher's Association and was shortlisted for the William Saroyan Award.

 Miranda’s poetry is informed by her mixed-blood ancestry and knowledge of the natural world.
 Often focused around gender, her poetry treats topics such as mothering and the ability to nurture in a violent world.
 The Zen of Llorona